CalyxLiu/CS231A-Project/README.md

 ## Novel View Synthesis from a Single Image: Model Analysis Across Datasets

-Our project contains files for our CS 231A Project, Winter 2022.
+This repository contains files for our CS 231A Project, Winter 2022.

 The video demos from qualitative analysis are included in the Video Demos folder.